Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

   - Window rotation information has been added to `wl_surface.set_buffer_transform()`.
   - DPMS, eom, screenshooter, and video functionalities have been moved from Enlightenment modules to the Enlightenment core.
   - The ecore-drm dependency has been removed by using libtdm.
-  - A dbus signal can be broadcast when the screen is rotated.
+  - A D-Bus signal can be broadcast when the screen is rotated.
   - The video window alpha handling rule has been changed.
   - Support for screen dumps has been added for debugging.
   - A new layer has been added to support the cursor.